 There are two levels of vaccination in a population.
 If sufficient individuals are immune, then epidemics cannot occur.
 Individuals will be affected but we won’t see neighbourhoods of ill animals.
 A higher level is required if you wish to protect individuals in a community.

 This was demonstrated with the recent drop in vaccination against measles (the human equivalent of Distemper); the number of severe infections increased, with deaths and permanent brain damage cases returning.

 Adverse reactions.
 The list is long and alarming, especially if you add all the allege problems.
 My experience is that the early vaccines did occasionally cause a brief fever possibly with aching joints, but now it is fairly rare for the recipient to be a ‘bit quiet’.
 Yes, serious adverse reactions can occur, but they are rare.
 If the population vaccination level falls – recurrence of these serious diseases in this area will be a certainty.
 Research by The Animal Health Trust has shown that vaccination doesn’t increase the level of illness in dogs and that recently vaccinated dogs were the healthiest group in the study.
 Sometimes it is best not to vaccinate your pet.
 If you have concerns – talk it over with us

 Make sure your dog has a collar tag with your current contact details.
 The Control of Dogs Order 1992 advises that any dog in a public place wears a collar with name and address including post code of the owner engraved on it.

-Microchip identification is also advisable.
+Microchip identification is now compulsory by Law.
 It supplies a unique traceable code that is recognised for the PETS scheme.
 Have a current photograph, in case he strays.

 © Hillside Veterinary Centre